-phaethontidae 12 to 16, Phoenicopteridae 12 to 16, Phalacrocoracidae 12 Pha 14 (P. carbo 14, P. aurita and P. olivacea 12), Fregatidae, Ciconiae. ralconiformes (14 in Gymnogyps), Cracidae, Gruidae, Aramidae, 12, phasianoidea 8 to 32, Rallidae 8 to 14 (14 in Fulica), Ardeidae 8 to 12 18 in Ixobrychus, 10 in Botaurus).
+Cochleariidae, Ciconiae, Falconiformes (14 in Gymngyps), Cracidae, Gruidae, Aramidae, Eurypygidae, Cariamidae 12, Psophiidae 10 or 12, Opisthocomidae 10, Phasianoidea 8 to 32, Rallidae 8 to 14 (14 in Fulica), Tinamidae 8 to 12, Ardeidae 8 to 12 (8 in Ixobrychus, 10 in Botaurus).
 Rheidae and Colymbidae lack rectrices.
+The ostriches, Struthio, have the highest recorded count, 50 to 60.

 It is customary to number the rectrices from the central pair outward.
 This follows the usual order of molt in passeriform birds.
 Even in this order there are exceptions.
-The creepers (Certhia) (and the woodpeckers) start with the second rectrices, proceed outward, and replace the central mair last.
-Molothrus and Quiscalus, at least in the postjuvenal molt. appear to show the order 5, 6, 4, 3, 2, 1, but this is not invariable.
+The creepers (Certhia) (and the woodpeckers) start with the second rectrices, proceed outward, and replace the central pair last.
+Molothrus and Quiscalus, at least in the postjuvenal molt, appear to show the order 5, 6, 4, 3, 2, 1.
 In other avian orders there is a variety of sequences.
 The Mayrs (1954) have discussed the owls.
 See also Heinroth (1898) and Friedmann (1930).

 Wing: an assemblage of pterylae comprizing the coverts of the upper and lower surfaces, the axillaries, and the wing quills (remiges).
-(Figs. 4,5) fold of skin
+(Figs. 4, 5)

-The lesser coverts are a few rows of small feathers on the upper surface and largely confined to the anterior patagium (see below).
+The lesser coverts are a few rows of small feathers on the upper surface and largely confined to the anterior patagium.
 The lesser and middle coverts together are often popularly called the "shoulder" although this area extends approximately from the elbow to the wrist.